learning-software-engineering/learning-software-engineering.github.io/Topics/Planning_Meetings.md

 - **Sprint Planning:** Outline the upcoming sprint's objectives and tasks for clarity and direction.
 - **Retrospectives:** Reflect on the past sprint to identify successes and areas for improvement.
 - **Technical Reviews:** Discuss and review code, architecture, and design for quality assurance and technical alignment.
+- **Problem-Solving Sessions:** When a topic demands collective brainstorming and innovative solutions, these sessions bring minds together to tackle complex challenges.
+They’re ideal for addressing issues that can't be solved by a single person and require diverse perspectives and expertise.

 ## Crafting an Effective Agenda

 A well-structured agenda is critical for a productive meeting.
 In addition to being just a list of topics, it's also a strategic plan that can guide a meeting towards its objective.
 Much consideration must be done when crafting an effective agenda.
 Here are some key components:

 - **Clear Objectives:** An agenda should clearly define the meeting's purpose.
 What decisions need to be made by the end of this meeting?
 What outcomes are expected?
 - **List of Topics:** List specific discussion topics that are both relevant and contribute towards achieving the meeting's objective.
-Although it can be beneficial nice to cover a bunch of topics, too many will overcrowd the agenda and ultimately dilute the overall focus.
+Although it can be beneficial and nice to cover a bunch of topics, too many will overcrowd the agenda and ultimately dilute the overall focus.
-- **Time Allocation:** Assign time slots to each topic to help maintain the pace of the meeting, and that all important points are covered without rushing.
+- **Time Allocation:** Adjust time allocation based on the meeting type.
+Structured meetings like stand-ups benefit from specific time slots for each topic, while problem-solving sessions, where the depth of the discussion can be unpredictble, need flexible timing, focusing on overall time limits rather than individual topic constraints.
 - **Preparation Notes:** Provide meeting participants any preparatory work or materials they should review before the meeting.
-This could be documents, reports, or specific data points necessary for the upcoming informed discussion
+This could be documents, reports, or specific data points necessary for the upcoming informed discussion.
+However, it is also important to control the length of the preparatory work, as if it's too long then the meeting participants may just opt to not do them.
 - **Distribute the agenda:** Finally, it is crucial to distribute the agenda well in advance, ideally a few days before the meeting in order to allow participants to prepare properly.

 ## During the Meeting